kingyue737/dotfiles/README.md

 6. Upgrade to Windows Pro
    - Switch to English
    - Enable sandbox
-7. Uninstall useless built-in app like PC manager
+7. Uninstall useless built-in app like PC manager (will exist after upgrading to 24H2 and it degrades the performance badly)
 8. Merge C: and D: drives if possible
-9. Log in Feilian
-10. Install LAN message app like NWT
-11. Setup docker config manually to make it work with proxy
+9. Setup docker config manually to make it work with proxy
-12. Link email accounts
+10. Link email accounts

 ## Mirrors